jasonnguyen0310/jasonnguyen0310/README.md

 My current goals are to expand my engineering portfolio and skillsets.
 My dream is to someday work in the video game industry.
 I am ambitious about developing a product that will one day be used by others that share my passion.

 Would love to connect with you!
-Feel free to contact me at - jasonnguyen0310@gmail.com You can refer to my resume on the Featured Tab
+Feel free to contact me at - jasonnguyen0310@gmail.com

 Myer-Briggs: ESTP-T
 Mind | Energy | Nature | Tactics | Identity